viswanpr/suranku-dashboard/README.md

 ## Build

-Run `ng build` to build the project.
+Run `gulp build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.
+Use the `gulp build:prod` flag for a production build.

+Run `gulp deploy` to build and deploy the project in AWS AWS credentials in `gulp-config.json`
 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).